miyako/4d-component-classic-query-editor/README.md

 ### New!

+A new cache mechanism for table lists is implemented.

+The structure XML (``EXPORT STRUCTURE``) and parameters are hashed and used as list identifiers.
+If an identical list has been created previously by the component, it will be loaded from disk on the client side.
+If not, it will be created on the server side (to reduce network traffic) and cached on the server side (for other clients) as well as the client side (for local use).

+### Was new...

 French localisation is available.

 New option ``windowType`` to specify the editor window type (default:``Default window type`` = ``Plain form window`` + ``Form has no menu bar``).